Ryanair: 1990–2009

-During 2004, Michael O'Leary warned of a "bloodbath" during the winter from which only two or three low-cost airlines would emerge.
 A loss of €3.3 million in the second quarter of 2004 was the airline's first recorded loss for 15 years but the airline soon became profitable again.
-The enlargement of the European Union on 1 May 2004 opened the way to more new routes for Ryanair.
+The enlargement of the European Union in May 2004 allowed for more new routes for Ryanair.
+In September 2004, EasyJet announced routes to Ireland for the first time, beginning with the Cork to London Gatwick route.
+In 2006, EasyJet withdrew its Gatwick-Cork, Gatwick-Shannon, Gatwick-Knock and Luton-Shannon routes due to competition from Ryanair.